ryancraigmartin/IronNotes/functions.md

 Values can be passed to a function, and the function will return a value.
 Functions are one of the fundamental building blocks in JavaScript.
 A function is a set of statements that performs a particular task of the program.
 This task could be just a little part, or even the whole program.

+Return "Returns" the result of the function we ran. we use "return" when we want a function to remember a result.
+Return makes the function remember to hold this result in its "memory" so it wont forget it if we need to use that result in another place.

 ***Abstraction*** works by separating **what** a `function` does and **how** it does it.

 In Javascript we work with three types of functions.